Combinatorial generation via permutation languages. VII. Supersolvable hyperplane arrangements: Introduction

 \subsection{Zigzag languages of permutations}

 In a recent series of papers, M\"utze and coauthors showed that the simple greedy algorithm to generate the Steinhaus-Johnson-Trotter listing can be generalized to efficiently generate many other families of combinatorial objects that are in bijection to certain subsets of permutations.
-Specifically, a \defn{zizag language} is a subset of permutations of~$[n]$ that satisfies a certain closure property (see~\cite{MR4391718} for details), and via those bijections the flip operations on the permutations from the zizag language translate to natural flip operations on the combinatorial objects.
-The algorithm to generate a zigzag language, called Algorithm~J in~\cite{MR4391718}, in each step greedily moves the largest possible value in the permutation over a number of neighboring smaller entries, so as to create a new permutation in the zigzag language, which then gets added to the list.
-The zigzagging framework applies to generate pattern-avoiding permutations~\cite{MR4141256,MR4391718} (SODA~2020), lattice quotients of the weak order on permutations~\cite{MR4344032}, pattern-avoiding rectangulations~\cite{MR4598046}, elimination trees of chordal graphs~\cite{MR4415121,DBLP:journals/talg/CardinalMM25} (SODA~2022), acyclic orientations of chordal graphs and hypergraphs and quotients of acyclic reorientation lattices~\cite{MR4538069,MR4614413} (SODA~2023), and pattern-avoiding binary trees~\cite{MR4775168}.
+Specifically, a \defn{zigzag language} is a subset of permutations of~$[n]$ that satisfies a certain closure property (see~\cite{MR4391718} for details), and via those bijections the flip operations on the permutations from the zigzag language translate to natural flip operations on the combinatorial objects.
+The algorithm to generate a zigzag language presented in~\cite{MR4391718} in each step greedily moves the largest possible value in the permutation over a number of neighboring smaller entries, so as to create a new permutation in the zigzag language, which then gets added to the list.
+The zigzagging framework applies to generate pattern-avoiding permutations~\cite{MR4391718}, lattice quotients of the weak order on permutations~\cite{MR4344032}, pattern-avoiding rectangulations~\cite{MR4598046}, elimination trees of chordal graphs~\cite{DBLP:journals/talg/CardinalMM25}, acyclic orientations of chordal graphs and hypergraphs and quotients of acyclic reorientation lattices~\cite{MR4614413}, and pattern-avoiding binary trees~\cite{MR4775168}.

 The main contribution of this paper is to treat many of the aforementioned results under a common umbrella, namely that of hyperplane arrangements.
 This yields an abstract unifying view, yet provides simpler and shorter proofs, and at the same time yields more general results, including new Hamiltonicity results for interesting flip graphs and polytopes, and concrete new Gray code algorithms for a variety of combinatorial objects.
 The following sections provide three complementary views on the families of objects we aim to generate.
 Much of the terminology and definitions are spelled out in more detail in Section~\ref{sec:background}.